-Photograph showing movement trails on a road in blue and red colors
+Image showing movement trails of vehicles on a highway, in blue and red colors

 Freight corridors help to keep a city, region or country thriving.
 So naturally, transportation activity is intertwined with economic performance (as illustrated in the Transportation Services Index vs GDP chart).
 With this correlation in mind, observing trends in freight and goods movement can be a window into how well, or how poorly, an economy is growing.